acuminous/yadda/README.md

    Then there are 99 green bottles standing on the wall
 ```

-There can only be a single feature present in a file - it really doesn't make sense to have two, and you will be issued with an error if you try to include more than one.
+There can only be a single feature present in a file - it really doesn't make sense to have two, and you will be issued an error if you try to include more than one.

 ### Annotations
 Annotations can be added to a feature or scenario and may take the form of either single value tags or key/value pair.